 Unexplained infertility – Exploring your options

-- the woman has regular menstrual cycles, has at least one open fallopian tube and is 42 years old or younger
+- the woman has regular menstrual cycles, has at least one open fallopian tube and is between 20 and 42 years old

 - the man has had a sperm test.

 Using four questions, it gives you three estimates of your chance of pregnancy over the next year if you: